 We ate well, consuming pasta to our heart’s content, drinking local wines, enjoying nightly gelato and never gaining a pound.
 Heaven.

 Going back to the Cinque Terre and La Torretta several years later with my husband was a scary venture.
-What if it wasn’t the same?
-What if being there with him changed things so much that my enjoyment was gone?
+How would I feel if it wasn’t the same?
+Would there be angst if being there with him changed things so much that my enjoyment was gone?
 What if—horrors—it was better?

 My fears were needless.